Use this glossary of credit card terms to better understand the definitions and meanings for some of the most common credit card terminology.

 Chip card[skip to next word]

 A chip card is a standard-size plastic debit or credit card that contains an embedded microchip as well as the traditional magnetic stripe.
 The chip is placed on the left-hand side of the card.
-It helps protect your information when used at chip-enabled terminals or ATMs by creating a unique transaction code that is virtually impossible to replicate in a counterfeit card.
+It helps protect your information only when used at chip-enabled terminals or ATMs by creating a unique transaction code that is virtually impossible to replicate in a counterfeit card.

 Cleared transactions[skip to next word]